Bayesian Clustering for Continuous-Time Hidden Markov Models: Examples

-Parameters $Q$ and $\pi$ are as in Example 1.
-The observation process is taken to be the Poisson distribution.
-Data are generated with 300, 500, 200 subjects in Cluster 1,2,3 respectively with 1000 subjects in total.
+In the third example, again using a three cluster generating model, we add a three level, time-varying factor covariate $Z_1\sim {Multinomial}\left(1;1/4,1/4,1/2\right)$ at each observation time point to modify a Poisson outcome model, with coefficient matrices { }Parameters $Q$ and $\pi$ are as in Example 1.
+Data are generated with 300, 500, 200 subjects in Cluster 1, 2, and 3 respectively with 1000 subjects in total.
 The intermediate restricted Gibbs sampling scanned twice before performing the actual split or merge update.
+In this case, we place $Gamma\left(11,10\right)$, $Gamma\left(55,10\right)$ and $Gamma\left(165,10\right)$ for state 1,2,3 as prior distributions for $B$.

 Results summarizing the three-cluster iterations for this example are shown in Table \ref{simex3} (full version in the Supplement).
 We observed similar results in terms of misclassification rates for the Poisson cases in Example 1.
-As we have more parameters in this case, the posterior distribution of the number of clusters was more dispersed (see plots in the Supplement).
+For DMMs, as we have more parameters in this case, the posterior distribution of the number of clusters was again more dispersed (see plots in the Supplement).
 For $T=30$, the number of clusters fluctuated between three and four clusters, with 37.2\% and 56.8\% of total iterations respectively.
 When $T$ increases to 50 and 100, the mode becomes three with less posterior variation observed -- for $T=50,100$, only 13.55\% and 2.95\% of 2000 iterations had four clusters respectively.
 For $T=100$, there were a few iterations with more than five clusters initially, but the number of clusters soon stabilized at three.
+For MFMs, all cases have posterior modal three.
+MFM-RJ cases tended to stay in one model for a longer time, which leads to more 3-cluster iterations.
+While for MFM-SM cases, they had more dimension changes but suffered from higher misclassification rates, which is consistent with previous examples.